xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 {--------------------------------------------------------------}
 ```

-Procedure DoProc needs to have a line added to call FormalList:
+Procedure `DoProc` needs to have a line added to call `FormalList`:

 ```delphi
 {--------------------------------------------------------------}